-Construction inspectors review the construction of drainage systems, homes, buildings and highways to ensure that all building, health and safety codes are followed.
-Construction inspector training is available through colleges and universities and includes instruction in construction technology, code compliance and building inspection.
+Construction inspector training programs prepare individuals to review the construction of drainage systems, homes, buildings, and highways to ensure that all building, health, and safety codes are followed.
+Options are available through colleges and universities and include instruction in construction technology, code compliance, and building inspection.

 Certificate in Construction Inspection